NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: NeoMem Software Design

 \subsection{NeoMem Migration Policy}

 Setting the hotness threshold is a critical challenge in memory tiering.
-Traditional methods, constrained by limited insight into memory access patterns, often rely on static thresholds for classifying hot pages.
-For example, AutoNUMA~\cite{corbet2012autonuma}, AutoTiering~\cite{autotiering}, and Nimble~\cite{yan2019nimble} classify a page as ``hot" after a single profiled access, while TPP~\cite{tpp} requires two accesses.
-However, these static approaches are inadequate for adapting to the dynamic nature of memory access patterns in various workloads.
+Traditional methods, constrained by limited insight into memory access patterns, often rely on static thresholds for classifying hot pages~\cite{corbet2012autonuma, autotiering,yan2019nimble,tpp}, which are sub-optimal.
 With rich and timely memory access information, NeoMem dynamically adjusts the hotness threshold (described in Algorithm~\ref{algo:threshold}) based on the following statistics:

 $\bullet$ \emph{Access Frequency Distribution.} We utilize the page access frequency distribution to dynamically determine the hotness threshold $\theta$.
 This involves using NeoProf's histogram of sketch counters as a proxy for actual access frequencies (line 4 in the algorithm).
 The threshold is determined by setting $\theta$ to the $p$-percentile of this distribution.
 Specifically, we define $Q_F$ as the histogram's quantile function, where $Q_F(x)=y$ implies that a fraction $x$ of pages have fewer than $y$ accesses.
 Thus, $\theta$ is set to $Q_F(1-p)$ (outlined in line 16), aligning the threshold with the top-$p$ access frequency.